Back to articles list Articles Cookbook

 Did this article encourage you to learn more about SQL?
 Don’t hesitate!
 Your SQL journey is already off to a good start, and LearnSQL.com has all the resources and help you need to become an SQL expert.

 Mastering SQL is a hands-on experience — learning the concepts is one thing, but writing good queries requires practice.
-I sincerely recommend our SQL Practice Set; it tests your basic SQL knowledge and shows you where you need to improve.
+I sincerely recommend our SQL Practice track with over 1000 exercises in 10 different interactive courses.
+Each course includes practical exercises based on realistic databases and real-world scenarios.

 So, what are you waiting for?
 Don’t just stick with concatenating columns – learn more SQL today!